Sustainable Exploration

 Niko Grapsas founded Sustainable Exploration to govern irreversible commitments in environments where evidence does not fully converge before action is required.

-His work focuses on decision-gated exploration under persistent uncertainty, especially where verification requires disturbance and disturbance itself can harden capital, infrastructure, and future system behavior.
-That work sits at the intersection of subsurface geophysics, exploration systems, long-horizon infrastructure, and commitment governance.
+His work focuses on decision-gated exploration under persistent uncertainty, especially where verification requires disturbance and disturbance itself can create lock-in.

 nikograpsas.com